Tasnimwheebi/Reading-Notes/README.md

 # Welcome to my website
 I am Tasnim Al Wheebi.
-I had graduated from Al Yarmouk University specialized in English language and literuters.
+I had graduated from Al Yarmouk University specialized in English language and literatures.
 I have almost seven years working as a  teacher.
  ***
  **content table**